mulesoft-labs/raml-for-jax-rs/README.md

 - A response object wrapper is created for each resource action in order to guide the implementer in producing only results that are compatible with the RAML definition.
 - Custom annotations are generated for HTTP methods that are not part of the core JAX-RS specification.
-- Objects are generated based on schemas to represent request/response entities.
+- Objects are generated based on json schemas to represent request/response entities.
 - English is the language used in the interface and method names generation.

 ##Currently Supported